dabio/dabio/content/snippets/2017-10-19-create-macos-usb-installer.md

 ---
-title: "Create macOS High Sierra USB Installer"
+title: "Create macOS Mojave USB Installer"
 created_at: 2017-10-19
 kind: article
 tags:
     - macOS
     - usb
     - installer
+    - high sierra
+    - mojave
 ---

 [Download the official image][app-store] from the app store and quit the installer.